-Schubert composed his 9th Symphony after hearing Beethoven’s symphony of the same number in 1824, however it was not performed in his lifetime.
+Schubert composed his 9th Symphony after hearing Beethoven’s symphony number 9 in 1824, however it was not performed in his lifetime.
 Mendelssohn premiered the symphony in 1839, but its reception never took off, and this work remained relatively unheard.
 However, we have chosen the four best recordings of this great work.

 Günter Wand (conductor)

 No recordings hold the attention so consistently as Günter Wand’s mesmeric live 1995 recording with the Berlin Philharmonic.
 It’s a dream partnership, the 81-year-old conductor inspiring the Berliners to sustain total concentration and dramatic intensity throughout such a lengthy work.
 No less important is his capacity to bring freshness and new insights to music that can easily be taken for granted.

 Everything here sounds three-dimensional – weighty in tone at the most impassioned climaxes, wonderfully warm and lyrical in the reflective moments, miraculously light and feathery at the quiet return of the opening idea in the first movement Allegro, and fearsomely dynamic in the Finale.

 This recording may be over 20 years old, but RCA’s engineers have managed to capture the excitement of a concert performance with a full-bodied sound that covers an enormous dynamic range.
 After the exhilarating impact of the closing bars, it is hardly surprising that the audience roars its approval at the outstanding achievement of conductor and orchestra.

 Three more great recordings of Schubert’s Symphony No. 9

 Claudio Abbado (conductor)